Abby Anderson

 Slowly, carefully, she approached.
 “Ellie?”
 Her voice cracked against the quiet.

-Ellie blinked, startled, then tried to stand, but her legs wavered beneath her.
-She wasn’t ready to fight—she wasn’t even steady enough to speak.
+You blinked, startled, then tried to stand, but your legs wavered beneath you.
+You wasn’t ready to fight—you wasn’t even steady enough to speak.

 Abby knelt in the snow a few feet away, her hands shaking.
 “You’re… you’re not okay,” she whispered, more to herself than to Ellie.

-Ellie’s lip quivered.
-She looked down, as if ashamed to be seen so fragile.
-“Don’t—” she muttered weakly.
+Your lip quivered.
+You looked down, as if ashamed to be seen so fragile.
+“Don’t—” You muttered weakly.
 “Don’t look at me like that.”

 That broke Abby.